crisprVerse/Tutorials/Design_PairedGuides/README.md

 Let’s get the genomic coordinates of the second exon.
-First, we obtain from `crisprDesignData` a `GRangesList` object that defines the genomic coordinates (hg38 genome) of human protein-coding:
+First, we obtain from `crisprDesignData` a `GRangesList` object that defines the genomic coordinates (hg38 genome) of human protein-coding genes:

 ``` r
 data(txdb_human, package="crisprDesignData")
 ```

-We get the exonic coordinates of the canonical transcript ENST00000311936 using the function `queryTxObject` from `crisprDesign`:
+We then get the exonic coordinates of the canonical transcript ENST00000311936 using the function `queryTxObject` from `crisprDesign`:

 ``` r